Menu of Interventions

 - Increased knowledge/skills for animal advocacy

 This category refers to developing or strengthening the skills, processes, and/or resources that animal advocates need to conduct and improve their work.
-Tactics include providing training and advice through workshops, internships, courses, talks, webinars, mentorships, and support programs.
+Tactics include providing training and advice through talks or workshops, fellowships, internships, or courses.

 Expected outcome(s):